2021–2022 Luzon sabungero disappearances

 Almost nothing was known about the disappearances until June 2025, when a suspect came forward to authorities, claiming that the individuals may have been killed and disposed of in Taal Lake.
 The suspect further alleged that nearly 100 people were killed—far more than the 34 initially reported.
 The suspect also implicated businessman Atong Ang and former actress Gretchen Barretto in the abductions of the sabungeros, though both denied any involvement in the case.
-The Department of Justice (DOJ) and the Philippine National Police (PNP) announced that they would review and investigate the allegation as part of their ongoing investigation.
+The Department of Justice (DOJ) and the Philippine National Police (PNP) announced that they would review and investigate the allegations as part of their ongoing investigation.